Brent Jones: Professional career

-1986 NFL Draft
+1986 NFL draft

 Jones flew to New Orleans, Louisiana to participate in the NFL Combine.
 The Pittsburgh Steelers selected Jones with the 135th overall pick in the fifth round of the 1986 NFL Draft.

 Pittsburgh Steelers

 1986

 On Sunday, May 11, while driving home on Mother's Day, Jones and his girlfriend Dana were both injured in a car accident after being hit by a drunk driver.
 The driver drove down the wrong side of the road in a massive head-on collision.
 Jones suffered a herniated disc in his neck and Dana broke her jaw on the steering wheel and dislocated her shoulder.
 The Steelers kept him on the roster until about a month into the regular season.
 The team would finish the 1986 NFL season 6–10 and third in the AFC Central under Hall of Fame head coach Chuck Noll, failing to qualify for the 1986–87 NFL playoffs.
-Due to his later success, Jones is considered the worst cut by the Pittsburgh Steelers.
+Due to his later success in professional football with the San Francisco 49ers, Jones is considered the worst cut in the history of the Pittsburgh Steelers franchise.